Volleyball at the 1980 Summer Olympics

 Volleyball at the 1980 Summer Olympics was represented by two events.
 It was held at the Minor Arena of the Central Lenin Stadium and at the Druzhba (Friendship) Multi-Purpose Arena of the Central Lenin Stadium, both located at Luzhniki (south-western part of Moscow).
 The schedule started on July 20 and ended on August 1.

+Events

+Two sets of medals were awarded in the following events: